RolandWarburton/knowledge/Linux/Pipewire.md

 ## Alsa

-The core of linux audio revolves around alsa which is able to send audio to your sound card.
+The core of linux audio revolves around Alsa which is able to send audio to your sound card.

 Alsa is the driver - It talks directly to your hardware.
 Alsa is delivered in two parts, a kernel driver, and a user space API that other applications consume.
 You always require alsa in any reasonable install.

 To control alsa, you need pulseaudio which speaks to alsa.
-However instead of using pulse, pipewire replaces pulseaudio
+However instead of using pulse, pipewire replaces pulseaudio.

-Do I Need Alsa?
+### Do I Need Alsa?

 Yes you need alsa as it speaks to the hardware directly, it converts from digital to PCM and the same in reverse.
 Pipewire does not do this.